debadeepsensl/ecomm-exercise/README.md

 ## Provided Items

 ### Styles
 The CSS is provided for your convenience.
-It is up to you how you use these classes (feel free to rename the classes if necessary).
+It is up to you how you use these classes (feel free to rename the selectors if necessary).

 ```css
  body {